Problems tackled: 300,620

 Check that the clinic is registered with the Healthcare Commission.
 This is the official body responsible for regulating and assessing healthcare in both the independent sector and the NHS in England.
 All private clinics and hospitals in the independent sector that provide cosmetic surgery and laser and intense pulsed light (IPL) treatment must now be registered and inspected by the Healthcare Commission.
 If they are not registered, they are practising illegally.
 The commission checks each provider for quality of treatment and services, safety and cleanliness of premises and equipment, qualifications and skills of staff, and procedures for handling any complaints.

 Make sure you have a proper consultation with the actual surgeon who will be operating on you.
 UK government regulations insist on this.
 Be suspicious if you are not charged a fee for this consultation – a good surgeon’s time is valuable.
-A ‘free’ consultation will probably be with a counsellor, nurse or salesperson.
+A ‘free’ consultation may be with a counsellor or a nurse.

 • Take a good friend with you.